Park map

 Trailforks

-For all the latest trail information at Mākara Peak we use and recommend Trailforks.
-Not only does Trailforks have the most up-to-date trail info for Mākara Peak, you can see your GPS location on the map to help with navigation, view local user-created routes, view trail statuses and reports plus much more.
+Trailforks is another really useful resource.
+Not only does Trailforks have trail info for Mākara Peak’s trails, you can see your GPS location on the map to help with navigation, identify the closest emergency location point, view local user-created routes, view trail statuses and reports plus much more.

 There’s a free App available on iOS (iPhone, iPad) and Android, and you can take the trail maps with you offline – there’s no need to have mobile coverage to be able to use Trailforks.
 Never get lost again!